catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 ******************

-A container cluster is the foundation of the Kubernetes Engine, it consists of one or more **master node(s)** and one or more **worker node(s)**.
-It is made up of a collection of compute, networking, and storage resources necessary to run any given workloads.
+A container cluster is the foundation of the Kubernetes Engine, it consists of one or more **control plane nodes** (also referred to as **master nodes**) and one or more **worker nodes**.
+It is made up of a collection of compute, networking, and storage resources necessary to run any given workload.
 Communication between them is achieved by way of a shared network.

-The ``master`` server is the control plane of the cluster consisting of a collection of services responsible for providing the centralised scheduling, logic and management of all aspects of the cluster.
+The ``master node`` is the control plane of the cluster consisting of a collection of services responsible for providing the centralised scheduling, logic and management of all aspects of the cluster.
 While it is possible to run a cluster with a single master which hosts all of the required services it is